+[Regulation 26 amended: Gazette 9 Sep 2016 p.
+3878.]

 27. Unauthorized trading, etc.

 (1) A person must not, without permission, on the designated land sell, hire, or offer or expose for sale or hire, any goods or services.

-Penalty: $1 500.
+Penalty for this subregulation: a fine of $1 500.

 (2) A person must not, without permission, on the designated land provide any service or conduct any business or activity for fee or reward.

-Penalty: $1 500.
+Penalty for this subregulation: a fine of $1 500.

 (3) A person must not, without permission, on the designated land sell, distribute, or carry or expose for sale or distribution, any printed or written matter.

-Penalty: $1 500.
+Penalty for this subregulation: a fine of $1 500.

 (4) It is immaterial for the purposes of subregulation (3) that any matter is distributed or carried or exposed for distribution free of charge.

+[Regulation 27 amended: Gazette 9 Sep 2016 p.
+3878.]

 28. Commercial photography

 A person must not, without permission, take still or motion pictures on the designated land by photographic or electronic means for —